Does Blue Light from Electronics Cause Blindness?

 If turning off or walking away from your device is a bridge too far, you can also engage the blue light filter that’s been built into most newer phones and tablets.
 It should help you sleep a little better — as should the knowledge that even if you do keep your phone on, you’re not going to go blind.

 Concerned about your vision, or about the possibility of having AMD?
 The experts at the Swagel Wootton Eye Institute can assess the quality of your vision and help you determine the next steps in treatment.
-Contact us today to schedule an appointment.
+Contact us today to schedule an appointment at our Mesa or Chandler locations.